Top Apple supplier plans rare holiday as output fears rattle investors

 But suppliers pointed to Foxconn's unusual Lunar New Year and slower sales as evidence of a gloomy outlook, as well as 82 million yuan ($12.53 million) in subsidies that the government of Zhengzhou, Henan province, awarded Foxconn companies this week.

-Foxconn confirmed the incentives to "recognize companies that provide stable employment in the province", but said they related to the large workforce it maintained there in 2014.
+Foxconn confirmed the incentives to "recognise companies that provide stable employment in the province", but said they related to the large workforce it maintained there in 2014.

 "We were already conservative about the first quarter," said analyst Kylie Huang at Daiwa-Cathay Capital Markets in Taipei, in response to Foxconn's Lunar New Year plans.
 "It's not just iPhone slowdown, but all of the Chinese economy."